jina-ai/jina/docs/tutorials/scale-out.md

 * You have a good understanding of Jina [Flow](../fundamentals/flow/index.md).
 * You have a good understanding of Jina [Executor](../fundamentals/executor/index.md)
-* Please install the following dependencies if you havn't:
+* Please install the following dependencies if you haven't:

 ```shell
 pip install jina